ToshioCP/Rake-tutorial-for-beginners-en/sec1.md

 Rake is a Ruby application.
 For Ruby installation, refer to [Ruby's official website](https://www.ruby-lang.org/en/documentation/installation/#package-management-systems).
-Rake is a Ruby's standard library, so it is usually included in the installed Ruby.
+Rake is a Ruby's standard library, so it is usually included in the downloaded Ruby.
 But if not,

-- If you installed the ruby ​​package of the Linux distribution => install its rake package.
+- If you installed the Ruby ​​package from your Linux distribution => install the rake package from the distribution.
-- If you installed by another method => Install with `gem install rake` from the command line.
+- If you installed by another method => Install Rake with `gem install rake` from the command line.

 #### Download examples of this document

-The Github repository of this documenti is [here](https://github.com/ToshioCP/Rake-tutorial-for-beginners-en).
+The GitHub repository of this documenti is [here](https://github.com/ToshioCP/Rake-tutorial-for-beginners-en).
 Click "Code" button (green button) and choose "Download ZIP".
 You can also clone the repository with git.